ChapelR/custom-macros-for-sugarcube-2/readme.md

 You can find these objects near the top of each scripts in which they are included.

-## Inventory
+## The Simple Inventory System

+[See the detailed documentation.](#simple-inventory)

 The simple inventory system creates a story variable array (`$inventory` by default) and helps you manage it with the following functions and macros.

-[See the detailed documentation.](#simple-inventory)

 ### Macros